AnnaM-C/Category-Box-Planner/README.md

 category-box-planner
 Industry Deployed E-commerce Website Planning Application.

-Application currently internally by teams at leading activewear company.
+Application currently internally used by teams at leading activewear company.

 Functionality:
 - Application allows the digital content team to visually plan the website homepage in a dynamic way.